 \begin{thm}[Xu, Lemma, pg.
-339 \cite{Xu}] For $n$ odd, let $a=(1\ 2)(3\ 4\ \ldots \ n-1) $ and for $n$ even, let $a=(1\ 2)(3 \ 4\ \ldots\ n)$.
-Then every element of $A_n$ can be expressed as a product of two permutations which are both conjugate to $a$ and whose cycles of length $2$ have at least one value in common. \end{thm}
+339 \cite{Xu}] For $n$ odd, let $a=(1\ 2)(3\ 4\ \ldots \ n-1)$, and for $n$ even, let $a=(1\ 2)(3 \ 4\ \ldots\ n)$.
+Then every element of $A_n$ can be expressed as a product of two permutations which are both conjugate to $a$ and whose cycles of length $2$ have at least one point in common. \end{thm}

-In Section \ref{S:oneperiod} we need to add a condition on the cycles in Theorem \ref{T:Xu}: we will require that the cycles of length $2$ share exactly one value.
-Xu's proof is constructive by induction on $n$ and working through that proof, the only permutations which must be written with both $2$-cycles identical are those conjugate to $(1\ 2\ 3)$ which we are able to avoid. \\
+In Section \ref{S:oneperiod} we need to add a condition on the cycles in Theorem \ref{T:Xu}: we will require that the cycles of length $2$ share exactly one point.
+Xu's proof is constructive by induction on $n$, and working through that proof we see that the only permutations which must be written with their $2$-cycles identical are those conjugate to $(1\ 2\ 3)$, which we are able to avoid. \\

-In order to prove that the elements we have found generate $A_n$ we use the following results.
+In order to prove that the elements we have found generate $A_n$ we use the following theorems.

 \begin{thm}[Miller pg.
 25, \cite{Miller}] If a transitive group of degree $n$ contains a cycle of prime order $p$, where $p$ satisfies the condition $n/2 <p \leq n -3$, it must be either alternating or symmetric.\end{thm}